 If, on the other hand, the weather is gleamy then it’s intermittently sunny, or as one 19th-century glossary put it, “fitful and uncertain.”

 A gleen is a sudden burst of warm sunshine.
 Dating back to the 17th century (if not earlier), it’s probably related to an earlier Scandinavian word, glene, for a clear patch of sky.

-As well as also meaning “to run around frantically,” halta-dance is a heat haze.
+In addition to meaning “to run around frantically,” halta-dance is a heat haze.

-This is an old northern English word for long, thin streaks of cloud traditionally supposed to forecast a rain.
+This is an old northern English word for long, thin streaks of cloud traditionally supposed to forecast rain.
 It literally means “chicken scratches.”

 Hunch-weather is an old 18th century name for weather—like drizzle or strong wind—that’s bad enough to make people hunch over when they walk.